 What does it look like?
-Pale brown or pale greyish fur above and greyish-white on underside, with skin of wing and tail membranes creamish-brown.
+The Ghost Bat has pale brown or pale greyish fur above and greyish-white on underside, with skin of wing and tail membranes creamish-brown.
 Ears large, joining together in middle, and nose with fleshy leaf shape on top of snout.

 Where is it found?
 Widespread but heavily fragmented, with subpopulations throughout northern Australia.

 What are its habitats & habits?
 Occurs in range of habitats, including rainforests and grassy woodland.
 Roosts by day in colonies in caves and rocky crevices, emerging at night to feed on small vertebrates, such as birds, mammals (including Orange Leaf-nosed Bat, reptiles, frogs, and large insects.

 Interesting fact: Individuals generally darker closer to coast.